Group Members

 Biography: Mag Marko Lesica graduated in 2005 at the University of Ljubljana, Department of Food Science, and then continued masters studies at the same Faculty.
 During his studies he gained practical work experience in the wine cellar Goriska Brda, where he also carried out a survey for the masters studies.
 In 2007, he employed for a short period at the company MIP d.d. as head of the department, and in 2008 he got a regular job in the Wine Cellar Goriška Brda z.o.o. and worked there until 2010.
 During this period he also completed postgraduate studies in 2009.
 In 2011-2014 he continued to work at the company AEB d.o.o.
 Sežana, as a commercial-technologist in charge of the sale of oenological means, equipment for the beverage industry and cleaning agents for the food industry in Slovenia and former Yugoslavia.
 Since September 2015, Marko is a member of the Wine Research Centre at the University of Nova Gorica.

-Role: Marko is a member of Wine Research Centre and an assistant with a Master’s degree at the School for Viticulture and Enology.
-He participates in research projects, assists in the organisation of work at University Wine Estate and in the practical training of students.
+Role: Marko is a member of Wine Research Centre and a lecturer at the School for Viticulture and Enology.
+He participates in research projects, assists in the organisation of work at the University Wine Estate and in in the practical training of students.

 Research interests: Enology / Alternative winemaking technologies / Enological Additives.